SFU-CMPT-201/a6-pub/README.md

 also write a few C programs that examine the memory layout, which also give us an opportunity to take a deeper look at pointers.

-## Task 0: Understanding the Linux memory layout and C pointers
+## Linux memory layout and C pointers

-Every single thing in your program, all the statements, all the variables, all the function calls, occupies memory space when you run the program.
-Your OS organizes the memory space in a certain way using its pre-defined memory layout and your program's code interacts with the organized memory space to actually run the program.
+Every single thing in your program, all the statements, all the variables, and all the function calls, occupies memory space when you run the program.
+Your OS organizes the memory space in a certain way using its pre-defined memory layout and your program's code interacts with the memory space to actually run the program.

 Below is a simplified diagram of how Linux organizes the memory space when it runs a program.